 Powerful Hip and Knee Extension

-Anyone can use the box jump.
+For athletes who can safely perform the box jump, it can be used in a wide range of programs.
 Here’s why and how this movement affects different populations.

 Strength and Power Athletes